-- The American Cancer Society site lets viewers find information about cancer by type, or search for resources as a patient, family member, or friend trying to understand the disease.
+- The American Cancer Society site lets you find information about cancer by type or search for resources as a patient, family member, or friend trying to understand the disease.

 - For more information on specific treatments, turn to the Cancer Treatment Centers of America.

 - CancerCare is a non-profit organization that helps provide professional support services to cancer patients.

 Always discuss any digestive or stomach issues you may have with your doctor and pay attention to the possible warning signs.
 Stomach cancer is survivable if diagnosed and treated early.